MicrosoftDocs/quantum-docs/articles/user-guide/libraries/standard/algorithms.md

         \left(\operatorname{Add}({2^{n-1}}a) \right)\ket{x}\ket{b} \\\\
     & = \ket{x}\ket{b+ax}.
 \end{align}
 There is a subtlety with multiplication on quantum computers that you may notice from the definition of $\operatorname{Mult}$ earlier.
 Unlike addition, the quantum version of this circuit stores the product of the inputs in an auxiliary register rather than in the input register.
-In this example, the register is initialized with the value $b$, but typically it will start holding the value zero.
+In this example, the register is initialized with the value $b$, but typically it starts holding the value zero.
 This is needed because, in general, there is not a multiplicative inverse for general $a$ and $x$.
 Since all quantum operations, except for measurement, are reversible, you need to keep enough information around to invert the multiplication.
 For this reason, the result is stored in a separate array.
 This trick of saving the output of an irreversible operation, like multiplication, in a separate register is known as the "Bennett trick" after Charlie Bennett and is a fundamental tool in both reversible and quantum computing.

 Many quantum circuits have been proposed for addition and each explores a different tradeoff in terms of the number of qubits (space) and the number of gate operations (time) required.
 The following section reviews two highly space efficient adders known as the Draper adder and the Beauregard adder.

-### Draper Adder ###
+### Draper adder

 The Draper adder is arguably one of the most elegant quantum adders, as it directly invokes quantum properties to perform addition.
 The insight behind the Draper adder is that the Fourier transform can be used to translate phase shifts into a bit shift.
 It then follows that by applying a Fourier transform, applying appropriate phase shifts, and then undoing the Fourier transform you can implement an adder.
 Unlike many other adders that have been proposed, the Draper adder explicitly uses quantum effects introduced through the quantum Fourier transform.
 It does not have a natural classical counterpart.
 The specific steps of the Draper adder are given here.